briis/unifiprotect/README.md

 4. A fresh Home Assistant test instance will install and will eventually be running on port 9123 with this integration running

-5. When the container is running, go to http://localhost:9123 and the add Unifi Protect from the Integration Page.
+5. When the container is running, go to http://localhost:9123 and the add UniFi Protect from the Integration Page.